Using vector layers

 AriaVon

-Hello, welcome to this new TIPS, this time I will present the concepts to master vector layers.
+Hello!!, welcome to this new TIPS, on this occasion I will present the concepts to master vector layers.
 These can be used for a wide number of ways, such as maintaining the resolution of a lineart, drawing backgrounds in a simple way, making stickers, reusing resources, etc. Today we will learn about them.
 Without more to say…

 1. What is a vector layer?

-As you already know, art programs are cultural software programmed with knowledge of programming and mathematics.
-But, you will say, what does that have to do with vectors?
-Well, vectors are geometric representations that are represented by mathematical formulas.
-Given their nature, vector layers allow us to manipulate lines at will without losing quality in the process, which normal (raster) layers do not.
+Vectors are geometric representations that are built by mathematical formulas.
+Given their nature, vector layers allow us to manipulate the lines at will without losing quality in the process, something that normal layers (raster) do not.

-I recommend using vector layers for exceptional line handling in the early stages of an illustration.
+I recommend using vector layers to have exceptional line management in the early stages of an illustration.

 • TYPES OF LAYERS

 In CLIP STUDIO PAINT we will find two types of layers: raster layer and vector layer.
-Normally, we use the raster layer to do the normal rendering process; it has all the functions and tools of the program to use, but, on the other hand, the vector layer is limited, there are functions and tools that cannot be used in it.
+Normally, we use the raster layer for the normal illustration process; It has all the functions and tools of the program to use, but, on the other hand, the vector layer is limited, there are functions and tools that cannot be used in it.

 • RASTER LAYER

-In these layers we can use the tools, line creation functions, coloring, adding filters, etc. It is the layer in which we can always draw, paint and process.
-But in terms of its operation, it turns out that a raster layer is made up of a set of invisible points (bitmaps) that we normally know as pixels that are contained in a table.
+In these layers we can use the tools: line creation functions, coloring, adding filters, etc. It is the layer in which we can always draw, paint and process.
+But in terms of how it works, it turns out that a raster layer is made up of a set of invisible points (bitmap) that we normally know as pixels that are contained in a table.
 These points contain one or more values that describe their color.

 The canvas would look like the following if the bitmap were visible:

 What does this mean?
-Well, it implies that we fill in the pixels and this brings with it a weakness.
-Although in this layer you can do everything, it has a weak point; that is, when we scale the image with the "Transform" tool in any of its variants (transform mesh, skew, etc.) it loses quality, suffers a loss of information called distortion, becomes blurry, pixelated.
+Well, it implies that we fill the pixels and this brings with it a weakness, that is, when we scale the image with the "Transform" tool in any of its variants (transform mesh, skew, etc.) it loses quality, suffers a loss of information called distortion, becomes blurred, pixelated.

-Let's see with the bee below, when we increase its size with respect to the original line, the line loses clarity.
-This is why these layers are recommended for inking and post-production of illustrations.
+Let's see with the bee below, when we increase its size with respect to the original stroke the line loses clarity.
+This is why these layers are recommended for inking and post-production of the illustrations.

 • VECTOR LAYER

-The lines of a vector layer record the trajectory and the pressure, which means that the program makes the calculations that make it possible for the images not to lose quality regardless of the scale they have.
+The lines of a vector layer record the trajectory and pressure, which means that the program makes the calculations that make it possible for the images to not lose quality regardless of their scale.

-The points that can be seen when passing the cursor with the «Object» tool over the lines are called «Control Points», with them we can modify the information of the line (I will explain about it later).
+The points that can be seen when you hover the cursor with the "Object" tool over the lines are called "Control Points", with them we can modify the information of the line (I will explain about this later).

 ► Create vector layers